 In practice, there seems to be varying levels of service provision depending on the location of detention.

-Until 2018 detainees at the Lisbon Airport’s detention facility only had access to basic medical screenings conducted by nurses of the Portuguese Red Cross (Cruz Vermelha Portuguesa, CVP) following an initial triage conducted by the security staff without any specific training or protocol.
-Where needed, asylum seekers were referred to emergency care, including emergency mental health care in hospitals.
+Until 2018, detainees at EECIT Lisbon only had access to basic medical screenings conducted by nurses of the Portuguese Red Cross following an initial triage conducted by the security staff without any specific training or protocol.
+Where needed, asylum seekers were referred to emergency care, including emergency mental health care, in hospitals.
 The triage system generated complaints regarding effective and/or timely access to health care.

-In order to address these problems, SEF signed an MoU with the NGO Doctors of the World (Médicos do Mundo, MdM) in June 2018 for the provision of enhanced medical care at the Lisbon airport detention area.
-According to MdM, the project aims at assessing the health condition of detainees; prevent the deterioration of chronic conditions; whenever possible offer out-patient treatments; assist in dealing with infectious diseases within the detention area and in case of release from the detention area in cooperation with the Directorate General for Health (DGS); training of staff to deal with episodes of acute disease and treatment follow-up.
-For that purpose, MdM is expected to provide medical and nursing care, medication, medical tests, referrals to the SNS in case of emergency care or other not eligible for out- patient treatment and referrals to DGS.
+In order to address these problems, in June 2018, SEF signed an MoU with the NGO Doctors of the World (Médicos do Mundo, MdM) for the provision of enhanced medical care at EECIT Lisbon.
+According to MdM, the project aims to address the health condition of detainees; prevent the deterioration of chronic conditions; whenever possible, offer out-patient treatments; assist in dealing with infectious diseases within the detention area and in case of release from the detention area in cooperation with the Directorate General for Health (DGS); and train staff to deal with episodes of acute disease and treatment follow-up.
+For that purpose, MdM was expected to provide medical and nursing care, medication, medical tests, and referrals to the SNS.

-According to the Ombudsman, doctors from MdM visit the facility 3 times a week.
-Moreover, the provision of first aid and nursing care is coordinated with the Portuguese Red Cross (CVP) and more complex situations are addressed with the support of DGS.
-The Ombudsman considers that medical visits should be more frequent, and expressed concerns regarding the non-provision of psychological assistance.
+According to the Ombudsperson, in 2020, the medical room was improved and doctors from MdM visited the facility 3 times a week.
+In the past, support was also provided by the Portuguese Red Cross and urgent situations were referred to the hospital but this information has not been confirmed in the latest report.
+The Ombudsperson has in the past considered that medical visits should be more frequent and expressed concerns regarding the non-provision of psychological assistance.

-In the case of asylum seekers detained in CIT – UHSA due to removal procedures, medical care is provided by doctors, nurses and psychiatrists and includes basic medical care, including dental care and medical screenings of diseases such as hepatitis and HIV, medication and training of staff on health-related topics.
-These volunteer health workers from MdM are also able to identify the needs and to make referrals to the National Health Service (SNS).
-Moreover, the Public Health Unit performs monthly visits to the facility, ensuring vaccination and issuance of the corresponding official documents.
-The situation at UHSA has been recurrently described as a good practice by the Ombudsman.
+According to prior information, in the case of asylum seekers detained in CIT – UHSA due to removal procedures, medical care is provided by health workers from MdM.
+Referrals to the National Health Service (SNS) can be made, including to specialised care.
+The Public Health Unit performs monthly visits to the facility, ensuring vaccination and issuance of the corresponding official documents.
+Access to a psychologist is also possible.
+While no specific references to the topic have been included in the latest report, the situation at UHSA has been recurrently described as a good practice by the Ombudsperson in the past.

-When kept in detention (see Detention of Vulnerable Applicants), vulnerable applicants are granted access to services and medical treatment under the same standards that are applicable to all detainees and have been described above.
+When detained (see Detention of Vulnerable Applicants), vulnerable applicants are granted access to services and medical treatment under the same standards that are applicable to all detainees and have been described above.

 Ministerial Decision n.
 5863/2015 of 2 June 2015 regulates in detail detention conditions by police forces, including SEF, but is only applicable to the initial 48-hour detention period.